abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 In this task, you will run your configured app to send a request to your model and observe the response.
 You'll notice that the only difference between the options is the content of the prompt, while all other parameters (such as token count and temperature) remain consistent across requests.

-1. In the Cloud Shell bash terminal, navigate to the folder for your preferred language.
+1. In the **Cloud Shell** bash terminal, navigate to the folder for your preferred language.

 1. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
 Then, enter the following command to run the application.

     - **C#:** `dotnet run`

-      > **Note:** If you receive any warning messages, you can ignore those and continue.
+      > **Note:** If you receive any warning messages, you can ignore them and continue.

     - **Python:** `python prompt-engineering.py`